sysprog21/lab0-c/CONTRIBUTING.md

 This project uses GitHub Issues to track ongoing development, discuss project plans, and keep track of bugs.
 Be sure to search for existing issues before you create another one.

+Initially, it is advisable to create an issue on GitHub for bug reports, feature requests, or substantial pull requests, as this offers a platform for discussion with both the community and project maintainers.

+Engaging in a conversation through a GitHub issue before making a contribution is crucial to ensure the acceptance of your work.
+We aim to prevent situations where significant effort is expended on a pull request that might not align with the project's design principles.
+For example, it might turn out that the feature you propose is more suited as an independent module that complements this project, in which case we would recommend that direction.

+For minor corrections, such as typo fixes, small refactoring, or updates to documentation/comments, filing an issue is not typically necessary.
+What constitutes a "minor" fix involves discretion; however, examples include:
+- Correcting spelling mistakes
+- Minor code refactoring
+- Updating or editing documentation and comments

+Nevertheless, there may be instances where, upon reviewing your pull requests, we might request an issue to be filed to facilitate discussion on broader design considerations.

 Visit our [Issues page on GitHub](https://github.com/sysprog21/lab0-c/issues) to search and submit.

 ## Coding Convention